Thelma Thall: Later years

-Thelma "Tybie" Thall Sommer was inducted into the United States Table Tennis Association Hall of Fame in 1980.
+Thall was inducted into the United States Table Tennis Association Hall of Fame in 1980.

 Married with children, she won several Singles Tennis titles in the Northeastern United States.
-In 1962, she was on the founding board that created the North Shore Women’s Tennis League on Long Island, NY.
-In 2003, she was honored by that league at the Babe Zaharias Luncheon in N.Y., for creating the flourishing league, which now has over 2,000 participants.
+In 1962, she was on the founding board that created the North Shore Women's Tennis League on Long Island, New York.
+In 2003, she was honored by that league at the Babe Zaharias Luncheon in New York, for creating the flourishing league, which now has over 2,000 participants.
 She won Mother/Daughter Tennis Titles in the state of Arizona, as well as the city of Phoenix, with daughter Marilyn, now a USPTA Tennis Pro.

-In 2005, Thelma "Tybie" Thall Sommer and Leah Thall Neuberger received the USA Table Tennis Mark Mathews Lifetime Achievement Award.
+In 2005, Thall and her sister received the USA Table Tennis Mark Mathews Lifetime Achievement Award.

-In 2012, she presented "The Thall Sisters Cup,” a newly created trophy to the winner of the Women’s Singles in the U.S. Open Table Tennis Championships.
-This perpetual trophy lists the winners from 1933 to the present (sister Leah won the US Open 9 times and the World's once; Thelma won the World's twice); while the winner each year gets a small replica, the original sits at the Olympic Training Center in Colorado Springs, CO.
+In 2012, she presented "The Thall Sisters Cup", a newly-created trophy to the winner of the Women's Singles in the U.S. Open Table Tennis Championships.
+This perpetual trophy lists the winners from 1933 to the present (sister Leah won the US Open 9 times and the World's once; Thelma won the World's twice); while the winner each year gets a small replica, the original sits at the Olympic Training Center in Colorado Springs, Colorado.

-Tybie won the first of many Gold Medals in 1987, the inaugural year of The National Senior Olympics.
+Thall won the first of many Gold Medals in 1987, the inaugural year of the National Senior Olympics.
 She continues to compete and win Gold Medals, having attended and won the Arizona Senior Olympics, Rocky Mountain Senior Games, the Huntsman Games in Utah, and the National Senior Games with Marilyn.

 Honors

-She received the USA Table Tennis Lifetime Achievement Award, and is in the Table Tennis Hall of Fame.
+Thall received the USA Table Tennis Lifetime Achievement Award, and is in the Table Tennis Hall of Fame.
 Thall was inducted into the International Jewish Sports Hall of Fame in 2017.